-The Government of Alberta sets policy direction for how liability is managed and provides general oversight with the ultimate goal of reclaiming land for other uses.
+The Government of Alberta sets policy direction for how liability is managed and provides general oversight, with the goal of reclaiming land for other uses.
 The AER is responsible for implementing policy, monitoring progress, and providing enforcement when needed.
 Our mandate is to protect public safety and the environment while ensuring responsible energy development.

 Liability management has been a growing area of public concern in recent years in Alberta, as well as other jurisdictions.
 Through ongoing consultation with industry and other stakeholders, the Government of Alberta and the AER have identified gaps in how liability is managed in the province.